hardik211005/NOTES-APP/README.md

-# 📝 Notes App
+# 📝 Notify

-This is a **full-stack Notes App** built with React, Node.js, Express, and MongoDB.
+This is a **full-stack Notify** built with React, Node.js, Express, and MongoDB.
 It supports user authentication, a public home page, and a protected notes space for creating and viewing personal notes.

 ---